waveaccounting/ml-challenge-expenses/README.md

 ## Conclusion

 I have tried different approaches of addressing the solutions.
-The datasets were very small and nothing I experimented here is conclusive.
+Overall performance were fairly good, however, the datasets were very small and nothing I experimented here is conclusive.
 I have learnt from my experience and real work that models that perform well on small data are not necessarily best for tackling real big data.
 Also, there is a myriad of ways of improving things.

 I am not particularly proud of anything, however, I am glad that I went through the exercise and learnt a lot in the process.
 I hope I get a chance to present myself in person and discuss in more detail.